-Since the end of 2008, TÜV Rheinland has been authorized by the PAI to act as its proxy – testing products according to KUCAS guidelines and issuing Technical Inspection Reports (TIR) in the exporter's own country.
-We currently test:
+TÜV Rheinland has been authorized by the PAI to test products according to KUCAS guidelines and to issue Technical Inspection Reports (TIR) in the exporter's own country.
+This applies to the following regulated products:

-The TIR issued with your import can include various products within a shipment.
-Repeat deliveries of the same product can easily be documented.
+Repeated deliveries of the same product may be handled by a simplified procedure.
 The TIR is based on international technical standards – such as IEC regulations for electrical products, in conjunction with various local guidelines.

 Ministry of Communications Approval (Type Approval Certificate)